Apologeet.nl

 Endnote

-Good as I said, I’ll have to make the videos a little shorter, which is a bother for those among you who just want to see the whole topic in ones.
-My apologise for this…
+Good, as I said, I’ll have to make the videos a little shorter, which is a bother for those among you who just want to see the whole topic in ones.
+My apology for this…

-Anyway, in the next episode we will see whether we can talk about the unborn as human-being.
+Anyway, in part 2 we will see whether we can talk about the unborn as human-being.
 I will not just suffice to say ‘yes’… Which would be an easy and fast move.
 Nope, we will study this question both from the biological and philosophical point of view.
 The nice thing about that approach is that it will give us three interesting premises to work with.

 For now, I leave it at this.
 I will make a playlist on both Odysee and YouTube, making it easier for you to finding the episodes neatly arranged.